 A blood disorder in a member of the person's family

-A person's ethnicity or race (for example, sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more occurs mainly in blacks)
+A person's ethnicity or race (for example, sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more occurs mainly in Black people)

-Use of a drug that may cause bleeding (such as aspirin, nonsteroidal anti-inflammatory drugs, or warfarin)
+Use of a medication that may cause bleeding (such as aspirin, nonsteroidal anti-inflammatory drugs, or warfarin)